saurav193/capstone_BIBA/doc/internal_report.md

 sets and saves them as .zip files in the [`/data`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/data) directory.
-Smaller versions of the training and test sets are also saved as .zip files to serve as dummy data for testing.
-It should be noted that the preprocessing methods used here are identical to those used in the second iteration of modeling. *Note: features are not scaled because tree-based models are not sensitive to scaling.*
+Smaller versions of the training and test sets are also saved as .zip files to serve as dummy data for unit testing.
+It should be noted that the preprocessing methods used here are identical to those used in the second iteration of modeling. **Note: features are not scaled because tree-based models are not sensitive to scaling.**
 [`/src/03_gbr_model.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/03_gbr_model.py),
 [`/src/04_catboost_model.py`](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/src/04_catboost_model.py),
 and